JJLindsay/TappyDefender/README.md

 # TappyDefender

 This is an AGP By Example Android project that I will be working through.
-It will be an Flappy Bird clone when it is finished.
+<br/>When it is finished, it will be a Flappy Bird clone.